phorton1/Arduino-theClock3/docs/build.md

 so that I have them on hand for other projects.

-I also used brand new 30 guage magnet wire for the coils, but this could easily be replaced with reclaimed wire from an old wall-wart transormer or similar.
+I also used brand new 30 guage magnet wire for the coils, but this could easily be replaced with reclaimed wire from an old wall-wart transformer or similar.

 Without further adoo, here is the **BOM** (Bill of Materials):